apache/echarts-doc/en/option/component/toolbox.md

 Besides all the internally installed tool buttons, tool button still can be user-defined.

 Notes: the user-defined tool name could only starts with  `my`.
-See the `myTool1` and `myTool2` in the below example：
+See the `myTool1` and `myTool2` in the below example:

 ```javascript
 {